The Climax (illustration): Reaction

 Beardsley said of his drawing that rather than using thicker lines for the foreground than those for the background, he felt that the lines should be the same width.
 Morgan Meis of The New Yorker states that "his influence on the look of Art Nouveau, and then on early modernism, is hard to overstate.
 His thick black lines fused the graphical ideas of the past with the techniques and subject matter of a new age just on the horizon."
 He was an inspiration to Japanese illustrators, graphic designers, and printmakers of the early 20th century Taishō period.

 The Climax is described as among his finest works by Ian Fletcher and established him as one of the "Decadence".
 It was not appreciated, though, by mainstream art critics of the time, who found the Salome drawings repulsive and unintelligible.
 Art historian Kenneth Clark said that it "aroused more horror and indignation than any graphic work hitherto produced in England."

 Collection

 The original pen and ink drawing was in a private collection until 1926, when thirteen of Beardsley's drawings were sold.
 Nine of the drawings became part of a collection at Fogg Art Museum at Harvard University, but The Climax and three other works of art were missing for 80 years.
-Then, Stuart Whitehurst, an auctioneer and art nouveau devotee, found The Climax and A Platonic Lament, another Beardsley print, hanging in the bathroom of a Bostonian who said he had inherited them from his grandfather and did not know of their significance.
-The prints were sold by Skinner Auctioneers to the same private collector.
+Then, Stuart Whitehurst, an appraiser, auctioneer and art nouveau devotee, found The Climax and A Platonic Lament, another Beardsley drawing, hanging in the bathroom of a Bostonian who said he had inherited them from his grandmother and did not know of their significance.
+The drawings were sold by Skinner Auctioneers to the same private collector.
 A Platonic Lament sold for $142,200 and The Climax for $213,300, which exceeded the previous record price of $159,600 for a Beardsley drawing.